 If you are living with diabetes it is vital that you get your regular check for diabetic retinopathy screening.
 This condition can lead to sight loss if not detected and treated.
-As a diabetic patient over 12 you are entitled to regular screening appointment.
+As a diabetic patient 12 years and over you are entitled to a regular screening appointment.

 Please note online booking is not available for this programme

 At your appointment you will be asked for details of diabetes treatment and of any other eye conditions and any treatment you’ve had/ are having at hospital.

 You will be asked to give consent to us to use eye drops.

 The eye drops may cause your eyes to sting slightly, and after about 15 minutes your vision will be blurred.
 You may find it difficult to focus on objects that are close to you.

 There will be a flash of light each time a photograph is taken, but the camera will not touch your eye.